pkozhevnikov/quizzly/model/contexts.md

 Authoring Quizzes is a separate activity which doesn't depend on any other parts.

+ * `Main` - application service
  * `Quiz` - entity and root
  * `SectionEdit` - entity
+ * `Read` - read side component

 Implemented by module **`author`**.

 Application service provides public HTTP API, translates requests to commands and transmits them to entities.
-Quiz entity controls consistence of the state, but commands that may be processed by SectionEdit entity are sent to SectionEdit directly.
+Quiz entity controls consistence of the Quiz state, but commands that may be processed by SectionEdit entity are sent to SectionEdit directly.

+Read side component listens to changes of Quizzes and registers them in the Quiz list.
+Application service redirects requests for quiz list to the Read side.

 See